Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/samples/react-sample/README.md

 ## Running the sample

-1. Have `REACT_APP_APPCONFIG_CONNECTION_STRING` populated in the .env file.
+1. Have the environment variables in sample.env populated in the .env file.

-   **NOTE: We are using a connection string to keep this sample simple; however, this will embed the connection string into your published bundle which is not suitable for production as it would make the secrets public.
-For production client side applications, we recommend the [@azure/identity][identity] package which provides a set of credential implementations for both NodeJS and the browser.**
+   [We recommend the [@azure/identity][identity] package which provides a set of credential implementations for both NodeJS and the browser.]

 2. Create the following feature flags using the portal.